przemekbil/AZMLND_Capstone_Project/README.md

 ![image](https://user-images.githubusercontent.com/77756713/139940126-ae578f6e-a398-4462-b924-2439cebff859.png)

+Screenshot of the RunDetails widget showing progress of the training runs for AutoML experiment:

 ![image](https://user-images.githubusercontent.com/77756713/138364289-81f7a2c3-8fd7-4a85-ba16-b991ad19d9b6.png)

-The VotingEnsemble was constructed out of previous best performing unique runs, with individual weights assigned to each of them to optimize the overall performance.
+The best performing model from the AutoML experiment, the VotingEnsemble model was constructed out of previous best performing unique runs, with individual weights assigned to each of them to optimize the overall performance.
 The inner estimators, their weights, Iteration number and original metrics are listed in the table below:

 ITERATION | Algorithm | Weight | Metric |
 --- | --- | --- | --- |